 If you have ever failed, you know that in these instances your ego can take a hit.
 This is a universal fact.
 But understand how these problems can be managed and how the negative effects of failure may help you bounce back fast.

 You should approach your boss and explain the situation if your mistake is one that you can easily solve on your own.
 It will stink completely, but this is the first step to fix things.

 Explain to them what happened, how it happened, and why it happened, as well as how serious the situation is or might become in the future.
-While you may still need to find out how to fix the issue, assure them that it will never arise again under your supervision.
+While you may still need to find out how to fix the issue, a*sure them that it will never arise again under your supervision.